XueFuzhao/XueFuzhao.github.io/_pages/about.md

 News
 ======
+\[2023.3].
+Got two papers (one first-authored) accepted to **ICLR 2023 Tiny Track**.
+Congratulations to [Liuxiao]([https://zhengzangw.com/](https://www.linkedin.com/in/xiao-liu-34971b205/?originalSubdomain=sg))!
+It is noteworthy that one of these two papers are extended from one course project.
+I was the TA of the course.

 \[2023.2].
 [CowClip](https://arxiv.org/abs/2204.06240) won the **AAAI Distinguished Paper Award**.
 Congratulations to [Zangwei](https://zhengzangw.com/) and all co-authors!

 \[2022.11].
 Got one paper accepted to **AAAI 2023 Oral**.
 Congratulations to [Zangwei](https://zhengzangw.com/)!